 Mediation for Special Education

 In mediation, a person helps the school and the parents come up with a solution to the problem.
-The mediator is a neutral person who listens to each party’s side of the story and helps them try to find a solution to the problem.
+A mediator is a neutral person who listens to each party’s side of the story and helps them try to find a solution to the problem.

 It may become clear during mediation that no agreement is going to be reached.
 If that occurs, both parties can walk away without an agreement.